kolinger/rd-usb/README.md

       https://github.com/hbldh/bleak#features
 - TC66C USB - meter connected with USB
     - Meter connected with USB exposes itself as serial port
-- UM34C/UM24C/UM25C (legacy serial/COM port method) - meter can be connected as serial port
+- UM34C/UM24C/UM25C Serial/COM port method - meter can be connected as serial port
     - Pairing with Windows Settings works fine.
 Pin is 1234.
 After successful pairing some serial ports are installed.
 In my case two.
 One of them works.
     - On Linux `rfcomm` and `hcitool` can be used (both provided by bluez package)